-Day 9: Morning drive to the town of Pompéu for a one night stay, about four and a half hours drive northeast from São Roque.
+Day 9: Morning drive to the town of Pompéu for a one night stay.
 With help of local guides, we should visit different sites in Cerrado to try the shy Ocellated and Rufous-faced Crakes.
 The rich Cerrado in the area should offer several additions to our list and chances to catch up with missing species.
 Highlights include Lesser Nothura (difficult), Plain-breasted Ground Dove, Blue-and-yellow and Red-bellied Macaws, Turquoise-fronted Amazon, Rusty-backed Antwren, Henna-capped Foliage-gleaner, Campo Miner, Greater thornbird, Chotoy Spinetail, Chapada Flycatcher, Black-faced Tanager, Coal-crested Finch and Black-masked Finch.
 Overnight in Pompéu.

-Day 10: Most of morning spent in Pompéu, checking for Crakes and more Cerrado specialties (species mentioned above).
-In the late morning, we should start the five hours drive to Montes Claros, the main city in northern Minas, our next place for two nights.
-There we will explore the typical deciduous forest of the medium São Francisco region, which guards hundreds of birds and some uncommon localized endemics.
+Day 10: Most of morning spent in Pompéu, checking for crakes and more Cerrado specialties as mentioned previously.
+In the late morning, we will start the long drive to Montes Claros, the main city in northern Minas, which is to be our base for two nights.
+On arrival we can being exploring the typical deciduous forest of the São Francisco region, which guards hundreds of birds and some uncommon localized endemics.
 Overnight in Montes Claros.

 Day 11: Full day exploring the rich mata seca (deciduous forest) of Lapa Grande State Park in Montes Claros.
 The park is right next to the town and its nice composition of birds will entertain us for the day.
 There we expect to record highlights such as endemic Yellow-legged Tinamou; the localized and recently described Outcrop Sabrewing (split from Grey-breasted S); Sombre Hummingbird, Rusty-breasted Nunlet, endemics Spotted Piculet and Ochre-backed Woodpecker, Caatinga Parakeet; another chance of Henna-capped Foliage-gleaner; endemic Caatinga Cacholote; Ochre-cheeked Spinetail, Stripe-backed Antbird, Black-bellied Antwren, endemics Silvery-cheeked Antshrike and Planalto Slaty Antshrike; the uncommon and localized Minas Gerais Tyrannulet and Sao Francisco Black Tyrant; the rare Reiser’s Tyrannulet; endemics Ash-throated Casiornis, White-naped Jay, Sao Francisco Sparrow, Campo Troupial, Pale Baywing, Red-cowled Cardinal, Scarlet-throated Tanager (uncommon) and several other birds.
 Overnight in Montes Claros.